ES-DOC/pyosl/docs/08_python_fundamentals.md

 example of why one might want to use descriptors (and an explanation of some of the details we use) can be found in an excellent
 [online post by Chris Beaumont](https://nbviewer.jupyter.org/urls/gist.github.com/ChrisBeaumont/5758381/raw/descriptor_writeup.ipynb).
+However, the bottom line is that we use properties to manage access to class attributes, and we use descriptors to manage properties in a reusable way.

+Properties provide a way of ensuring that any attempt to change the state of an instance attribute (e.g. for a class instance, `f`, something like`f.x=2` ) have to go through a `__set` method, which can enforce any type of validation on the right hand side (e.g. to make sure `x` can only be an integer).

 A small working example of how we use descriptors appears in [this python file](python_underpinning.py),